 *Reggie Forte was born on this date in 1949.
 He was an African American civil rights activist and one of the founding members of the Black Panther Party.

 In 1868, one of Forte's forefathers emigrated from the United States to Liberia with his family.
 Willis Forte sailed on the Golconda, with his wife Paulina, son Wiley, daughter Catherine, and another son Charles.
 Later, as Wiley took a wife, he established a town called Forteville that still thrives today.
-In America his family history showed there were three brothers, Caze, Washington, and Preston Forte.
+In America, his family history showed three brothers, Caze, Washington, and Preston Forte.
 They owned land in Eufaula, Alabama.
 Each brother raised 11 children.

-They lived as a close community to protect each other from the Ku Klux Klan.
-As a story was told, there was an incident arose in the 1930s between the Ku Klux Klan and the family is documented in the book Witness to Injustice by David Frost, Jr. One of the Forte men went to town and had a fight with a white man.
+They lived in a close community to protect each other from the Ku Klux Klan.
+As a story was told, an incident arose in the 1930s between the Ku Klux Klan and the family is documented in the book Witness to Injustice by David Frost, Jr. One of the Forte men went to town and had a fight with a white man.
 A knife was involved, and both men were injured.
-When Forte made it home to Eufaula, the women and children moved into the woods for protection, while the men prepared for a confrontation.
+When Forte made it home to Eufaula, the women and children moved into the woods for protection while the men prepared for a confrontation.
 The next day a group of Klansmen came to the Forte compound for revenge.